 - Create an account and set up a class group.
 When students create accounts, ask them to join your group.
 As group owner, you can track and review their contributions.

 - Make sure that students are submitting new research to the database.
 Read and share this guide for how to avoid duplicating research.

 - Need help getting started?
 Visit our online help center or contact the community manager.

 - Learn how teachers are using History Unfolded, what their students are finding, and get tips for using the project, all in the Resource Center.

 You and your students will find and submit newspaper articles that will help the Museum and other researchers better understand this important, but under-researched, aspect of Holocaust history.
 Your discoveries will join those of other citizen historians which are available to the public on this website.

 History Unfolded is part of a larger Museum initiative on how Americans responded to Nazism, from the party’s rise in the 1930s through the Holocaust and World War II.
-The keystone of the initiative is an exhibition that will open in 2018.
-History Unfolded will be accepting new research contributions through the end of the 2018 spring semester.
+The keystone of the initiative is an exhibition that opened in 2018.
+History Unfolded will be accepting new research contributions through the end of the 2023 spring semester.